benbrown1234/flowbuilderLI/replit.md

 LinkedIn API compliance: Only aggregate campaign metrics are stored (not member-level data), compliant with LinkedIn's data storage requirements.

+## Ideate Canvas
+The Ideate tab provides a visual campaign planning canvas.
+Features:
+- **Default funnel template**: Pre-built Awareness → Consideration → Activation structure with 3 ads each
+- **Drag-and-drop**: Reposition nodes freely on the canvas
+- **Manual creation**: Add campaign groups, campaigns, and ads via toolbar (enforces proper hierarchy)
+- **AI generation**: Describe your campaign goals and AI generates a complete structure
+- **Inline editing**: Double-click node names to edit
+- **Export**: Copy structure as text brief to clipboard

+Hierarchy enforcement:
+- Campaign Groups are always top-level
+- Campaigns must belong to a Campaign Group
+- Ads must belong to a Campaign

 ## AI Auditor
 Click the sparkle button in the bottom right corner to open the AI Auditor chatbot.
 Features:
 - Ask natural language questions about campaigns, targeting, and performance